contagon/handbook/handbook/6-stake-leadership.md

 In limited situations, high councilors participate in stake membership councils (see [32.9.2](32-repentance-and-membership-councils.md#3292-high-council)).

 The stake presidency assigns high councilors to serve on other committees.
-For example, high councilors who are assigned to work with elders quorums serve on the stake adult leadership committee (see [29.3.9](29-meetings-in-the-church.md#2939-ao-stake-adult-leadership-committee-meeting)).
+For example, high councilors who are assigned to work with elders quorums serve on the stake adult leadership committee (see [29.3.8](29-meetings-in-the-church.md#2938-ao-stake-adult-leadership-committee-meeting)).

-High councilors with assignments relating to Aaronic Priesthood quorums, the Young Women, and the Primary serve on the stake youth leadership committee (see [29.3.10](29-meetings-in-the-church.md#29310-ao-stake-youth-leadership-committee-meeting)).
-The high councilor who serves as the stake Sunday School president may also serve on this committee.

 ### 6.5.3 Serve as Stake Organization Leaders